GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ‘.Aq

-’ macro for e-mail addresses
+’ macro for email addresses

 within optional contact information.
 Explicitly indicate whether the